NetApp/trident/docs/reference/tridentctl.rst

     tridentctl uninstall [flags]

   Flags:
-    -a, --all      Deletes almost all artifacts of Trident, including the PVC and PV used by Trident; however, it doesn't delete the volume used by Trident from the storage backend.
+    -a, --all                       Deletes almost all artifacts of Trident, including the PVC and PV used by Trident;
+                                    however, it doesn't delete the volume used by Trident from the storage backend.
 Use with caution!
+    -h, --help                      help for uninstall
         --silent                    Disable most output during uninstallation.
+        --ucp-bearer-token string   UCP authorization token (for Docker UCP only).
+        --ucp-host string           IP address of the UCP host (for Docker UCP only).

 update
 ------